 – J.R.R.
 Tolkien

-This quote is really the basis of my travel philosophy and, therefore, my blog.
 I think one of the best things about traveling is the ability to just get lost in it.
-To set aside the maps and itineraries (although I also love those, too), and just see where the road carries you off to, learning and evolving and relishing in the experience along the way.
+To set aside the maps and itineraries (although I also love those, too), and just see where the road carries you off to, learning and evolving and living in the moment along the way.

 It’s my goal to get swept off as often as possible.